ganbarodigital/css-ishi/docs/inspirations.md

 * Philip Walton's [Flexbugs](https://github.com/philipwalton/flexbugs) collection has helped us whenever we've run into cross-browser problems with CSS flexbox support.

 * The only reason we know that Flexbox even exists is thanks to [Rachel Andrew](https://rachelandrew.co.uk/).
 Her stories of running your own microbusiness have also been a big encouragement behind setting up Ganbaro Digital.

+* Our [contributing guidelines](contributing.html) are based on [the ones used by the Angular JS project](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md).